bitwarden/contributing-docs/docs/architecture/deep-dives/autofill/autofill-menu.md

 ## Security Considerations

 The Auto-fill Menu heavily relies on content scripts to inject its UI into webpages.
-This process, which involves injecting code and DOM elements into pages not controlled by the extension, necessitated stringent security measures.
-Throughout the design and implementation of this feature, we strictly adhered to [OWASP security standards and best practices](https://owasp.org/), aiming to effectively mitigate a broad range of security risks.
-Additionally, we conducted a comprehensive security review with the third-party firm [Cure53](https://cure53.de/), ensuring the robust security of the feature.
+This process, which entails injecting code and DOM elements into unfamiliar websites, required the implementation of stringent security measures.
+Throughout the design and implementation of this feature we worked to mitigate a broad range of security risks.
+Additionally, we conducted a comprehensive security review with a number of third-party organizations, ensuring the robust security of the feature.

 The subsequent sections detail various security considerations that were factored in during the design and implementation of the feature.